 This position works closely with the Research Director to oversee all research projects at Tin Mountain including Avian, Stream Habitat Enhancement, and Community Science projects.
 This includes spending time both in the field and in the office, working cooperatively with others in a team, and researching/developing/utilizing new research tools and techniques.
 This is a 40 hour/week position with benefits and the expected work week is Monday – Friday with occasional weekend and evening work.

 Research Manager duties include the following:

 - Act as the day-to-day Manager of Research Program at Tin Mountain

-- Hire, supervise and work with interns in the field
+- Help hire, supervise and work with interns in the field

-- Write articles for publication relating to Tin Mountain’s research activities
+- Write articles for publication relating to the Tin Mountain Research Program

 - Network with other environmental organizations in the area